8kg tumor removed from woman’s abdomen

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BUREWALA: A team of doctors of District Headquarters (DHQ) Hospital Monday successfully removed a tumour weighing around eight kilograms from the abdomen of a woman.
-Surgeons doctors Mumtaz Mohsin and Ramzan removed the tumor from the abdomen of the woman dying a laparoscopic operation that was performed without ventilator with spinal anesthesia.
-According to the doctors, the condition of the patient is out of danger.
-DHQ Medical Superintendent (MS) Dr Muhammad Fazal has congratulated the doctors for the successful operation.
+BUREWALA: A team of doctors of DHQ Hospital Monday successfully removed a tumour weighing around eight kilograms from the abdomen of a woman.
+Surgeons doctors Mumtaz Mohsin and Ramzan removed the tumor from the abdomen of the woman during a laparoscopic operation that was performed without ventilator with spinal anesthesia.